kbroman/Talk_DataCleaning/transcript_ctc2023.md

    wrong and how it might be revealed.

-   The illustration here is of the most dramatic data cleaning success I've had: a genetics study with almost 20% sample mix-ups.
-The DNA samples were arranged in 8x12 grids; a dot here indicates the correct sample was placed in the correct spot.
+   The illustration here is of the most dramatic data cleaning success I've had: many of you may remember this genetics study with almost 20% sample mix-ups.

+   The DNA samples were on 8x12 plates; a dot here indicates the correct sample was placed in the correct spot.
 An arrow points from where a sample should have been to where it actually ended up.
    There are some distant sample swaps, plus a big series of